axal25/EmployeeSalaries/README.md

-# EmployeesSalaries
+# EmployeeSalaries
-EmployeesSalaries projects reads CSV and JSON data and returns sum for each job title
+EmployeeSalaries project reads CSV and JSON data and returns sum for each job title